“YOU HEARD HER, SHE SAID NO”:

 But the fight for public openness in birth is not ancient.

 Up until a year ago, birthing photos were heavily censored on Facebook and Instagram.
-Any photo of a mother giving birth that depicted explicit nudity were considered not appropriate for the platforms, flagged and taken down.
+Any photo of a mother giving birth that showed explicit nudity was considered inappropriate for the platforms, flagged and taken down.

-Katie Vigos, a registered nurse, founder of the Empowered Birth Project and birth advocate, launched a petition in December of 2018 to allow uncensored birth images on social media platforms.
-With over 23,000 signatures Atkins teamed up with other birth photographers to flood the platform to raise awareness under the hashtag #IGallowuncensoredbirth.
-Photographers posted photos that were flagged and taken down, some had their accounts deleted due to violation of the platforms terms of service.
+Katie Vigos, a registered nurse, founder of the Empowered Birth Project and birth advocate, launched a petition in December of 2018 to allow uncensored birth images on social media.
+With over 23,000 signatures, Askins teamed up with other birth photographers to flood the platforms to raise awareness under the hashtag #IGallowuncensoredbirth.
+Photographers posted photos that were flagged and taken down.
+Some had their accounts deleted due to violation of the platforms’ terms of service.

-In early January, only a month after the launching of the petition, Vigos received a call from Facebook’s Associate Manager of Public Policy, Kim Malfacini, who told her that Instagram and Facebook’s policy would be updated to allow birth photography and content on their sites.
-After the change, the bold letters VICTORY! stand strongly on Vigos homepage.
+In early January, only a month after the launching of the petition, Vigos received a call from Facebook’s associate manager of Public Policy, Kim Malfacini.
+Malfacinia told her that Instagram and Facebook’s policy would be updated to allow birth photography and content on their sites.
+After the change, the bold letters VICTORY! stand strongly on Vigos’ homepage.

-“I remember on one post, there was an entire conversation about if the persons vagina was shaved or not.
+“I remember on one post, there was an entire conversation about if the person’s vagina was shaved or not.
 Do you not see a baby being born here?
-Why is whether they shaved or not the most important part,” Atkins said, “I’ll never understand why it is so startling to see a vagina.”
+Why is whether they shaved or not the most important part,” Askins said, “I’ll never understand why it is so startling to see a vagina.”

-Atkins continues to challenge societal norms in place towards birth and birth photography.
-Continuing to update Exposing the Silence Project with additional stories, Atkins will continue to photograph births and work towards normalizing childbirth.
+Askins continues to challenge societal norms in place towards birth and birth photography.
+Continuing to update Exposing the Silence Project with additional stories, Askins photography will work towards normalizing childbirth.